christo-auer/cljs-msgpack-lite/README.md

 (encode botw :codec game-codec)
 #object[Buffer [...]]
 ```
-A little bit of "magic" happend in the background: We called `encode` with the
+A little bit of "magic" happened in the background: We called `encode` with the
 option `:codec game-codec`, whereas in the packers we call `encode` without any
 further options, in particular, without the codec.
 What happens is that the
 initial call rebinds `encode` to a function with the options from the initial